turingschool/backend-curriculum-site/module1/lessons/working_with_files.markdown

 “Let's build a happy little cloud.
 Let's build some happy little trees.”
 ```

-Using `ARGV`, write a Ruby script that will take in the above text and print out an all caps version to `loud_quotes.txt`.
+Using `ARGV`, write a Ruby script that will take in the above file and write out an all caps version to `loud_quotes.txt`.

 The program must be executed from the command line like so: